Form cover

 Sonthaya Chutisacha (MSc.
 Counseling Psychology)

-As an educator and consultant, I specialize in applying counseling psychology and metacognitive approaches to professional development.
+As an educator and consultant, I specialize in applying reflection coaching and metacognitive approaches to professional development.

 I am the founder of KSI Academy, a lab school where metacognition is at the core of instruction and learning design.
 Our focus is teaching students to self-observe and self-direct, equipping them with lifelong skills for independent learning and growth.